tilznit/craft.htb/README.md

 443/tcp  open  https
 6022/tcp open  x11
 ```
+I then ran a safe script and version scan on the above ports, and it returned the following
 ```
 nmap -sV -sC -p 22,443,6022 -oN found.nmap 10.10.10.110
 Starting Nmap 7.70 ( https://nmap.org ) at 2019-07-27 12:16 CDT